mag0127/dev_RNAseq/README.md

 2.)
 Filtering and concatenating junction files before mapping speeds up the mapping step in 4c - both because of the smaller number of junctions and because STAR then doesn't need to perform the concatenation across large numbers of samples for each sample separately.
 3.)
 This list or lists can be more easily saved in case one wants to redo the mapping

-Once the variables in the configuration file have been defined, Filter_Junctions can be submitted to a job scheduler with the following command (assuming that you are in the directory containing `Sunflower_RNAseq`)
+Once the variables in the configuration file have been defined, Filter_Junctions can be submitted to a job scheduler with the following command (assuming that you are in the directory containing `dev_RNAseq`)
-`./Sunflower_RNAseq.sh Filter_Junctions Config`
+`./dev_RNAseq.sh Filter_Junctions Config`
 where `Config` is the full file path to the configuration file.

 #### Step 4c: Read_Mapping